 One of two continents named after the Italian explorer Amerigo Vespucci, North America has a population of over 560 million people, making up 7.5% of the world population.
 It’s the 4th largest continent after Asia, Africa & Europe, with a population density is approximately 22.9 per sq km, which is the largest for any continent in the world.

-CLIMATE: While the greater part of North America falls within the temperate zone—a fact that made it attractive to European settlers—large cool-to-cold areas lie in the north and extend as far south as the Ozark Mountains in winter.
+While the greater part of North America falls within the temperate zone, large cool-to-cold areas lie in the north and extend as far south as the Ozark Mountains in winter.
 The continent’s northerly position means that some parts have unusually long and cold winters.
-Most of the continent is humid and provides an adequate water supply for settlement and development.

 FUN FACTS: North America has hosted the Olympics 12 times ~ Vancouver in the United States of America has been voted the best place to live on the continent ~ Approximately 50% of the world's maize / corn harvest are produced in North America ~ The cactus is only found in the Americas.
 It can suck up to 200 gallons of water from a single rainfall and store it for months.